 You don't get any significant control of how the package works, then, as is the case with some of the competition.
 Whitelisting programs or turning Interceptor off are your only options.

 Despite its extremely basic interface, we also noticed a minor deficiency.
 Right now, Interceptor displays the same system tray icon whether it's active or not, and the only way you can see its status is to right click the icon and check its menu.
 We would prefer to see the icon change – to perhaps green for active, red for inactive – allowing you to see Interceptor's status at a glance.

 Testing behavior-based anti-ransomware software is always difficult.
 Their value is in the claim that they can detect malware which doesn't exist yet, but that's hard to assess unless you have wide access to the very latest threats.

 We started with a simpler approach, testing Interceptor against Cerber, a known ransomware strain.
 The results were excellent, with Interceptor blocking the Cerber process before it could encrypt a single file, and displaying an alert.
 That's no surprise – we would expect McAfee to have designed Interceptor to look for threats like Cerber – but it does show the program is offering some useful protection.

-Next, we turned to RanSim, an interesting ransomware simulator.
-This runs various tests using different types of ransomware-like behaviour, and tells you which have been blocked.
-The report in this test was very easy to read, but that wasn't good news: McAfee Ransomware Interceptor hadn't blocked anything at all.
+Next, we turned to RanSim, KnowBe4's free ransomware simulator.
+This runs various tests using different types of ransomware-like behavior, and tells you which have been blocked.

 We need to interpret these results with care.
 RanSim may use ransomware-like actions, but it only worked on its own sample files, leaving ours untouched.
 Interceptor arguably made the right decision by allowing it to run.